 What degree programs does the Ford School offer?

-We offer six degree programs: a BA in public policy (for upper-level undergraduate students), a two-year Master of Public Policy (48 credits), a one-year Master of Public Administration (30 credits), and three joint PhD programs in Public Policy and Economics or Political Science or Sociology.
+We offer six degree programs: a BA in public policy (for upper-level undergraduate students), a two-year Master of Public Policy (48 credits), a one-year Master of Public Affairs (33 credits), and three joint PhD programs in Public Policy and Economics or Political Science or Sociology.
 Our MPP program is the largest of these programs, admitting about 100 students per year.
-Six to twelve students enroll in the MPA each year; and the PhD program enrolls between four and six students annually.
+Twenty students enroll in the MPA each year; and the PhD program enrolls between four and six students annually.

 What is the difference between the MPP and the MPA?